 Customizing configuration and calibration files

-The Open Colorimeter ships pre-programmed with the circuitpython firmware.
-This page describes how to modify the firmware default settings to customize your instrument.
+One of the main advantages of using open science instruments is the ability to customize the instrument and software.
+This page describes how to modify the Open Colorimeter firmware default settings.
 Customizing the Open Colorimeter can make it more convenient to use, reduce setup time, help prevent user errors and ensure consistent results.

 You might want to consider customizing your device if either/both of these situations apply: